 You will have an exercise program to follow when you go home, even if you are still having physical therapy.
-You should use the pulley to move your arm 4 to 5 times each day.
-If you notice any soreness, try a cold pack on your shoulder and perhaps reduce your activity a bit, but don't stop completely.
+Do the exercises as your physical therapist taught you.
 Staying on your exercise program will help speed your recovery.

 Rehab typically continues after you leave the hospital until you are able to function more independently and you have recovered as much strength, endurance, and mobility in your shoulder as you can.
 Total rehab after surgery will take several months.

 As your rehab continues, you will slowly be able to do more over a period of several weeks.

 The main goal of rehab is to allow you to move your shoulder as far as possible so it's easier for you to do daily activities, such as dressing, cooking, and driving.
 Most people eventually regain about two-thirds of normal shoulder motion after surgery.
 But other things that affect how much movement you get back after surgery are how much movement you had before surgery and whether the soft tissues around your shoulder were also damaged.
 It is very important that you take part in physical therapy both while you are in the hospital and after you are released from the hospital to get the most benefit from your surgery.

 Your doctor may want to see you from time to time for several months or more to monitor your shoulder replacement.
 Over time, you will return to many of your presurgery activities.